TWP Writing Studio

 Our highly educated consultants help at any stage of the writing process – from brainstorming and researching to drafting, revising, and fine-tuning a final draft.

-The Writing Studio is open for fall!
+The Writing Studio returns for spring on January 16!

 In 2023-2024, the Writing Studio has returned to conducting our appointments both in-person and synchronously online; please schedule the appointment type that best meets your needs.
 Working in Lilly Library and want a writing consultation?
 We offer evening appointments in Lilly from 5-9pm Mondays, from 7-9pm Thursdays, and from 6-9pm Sundays.
 For online appointments, when it's time for your appointment, log into the scheduling software, click on your appointment slot, and click "start or join online consultation."
 You'll be able to share any writing you've done so far and video-chat with your consultant.